 The Courier Mail Server is a proven mail transfer agent that offers individual services for ESMTP, IMAP, POP3, SMAP, webmail, and mailing list.
-It is widely known as an IMAP server and runs on all POSIX-compliant platforms including Linux, Mac OS X, FreeBSD, and Solaris.
+It is widely known as an IMAP server and runs on all POSIX-compliant platforms, including Linux, Mac OS X, FreeBSD, and Solaris.
 The software is marketed under GPL terms, and hence, is free to use and modify.
-It is written using a combination of C, C++, and the Perl programming languages.
+It is written using a combination of C, C++, and Perl programming languages.

 Features of Courier Mail Server

 - This mail server software supports many standard databases, including Berkeley DB, MySQL, and PostgreSQL.

 - The web-based administration and configuration tool of Courier Mail Servers makes managing emails much more comfortable.

 - It offers a built-in IMAP/POP3 aggregator proxy that can distribute all mailboxes between multiple servers.

 - Courier Mail Server comes with an integrated email filtering mechanism which helps in reducing spam significantly.

 Zentyal is an open source email and groupware solution based on Ubuntu and is available for all major Unix distributions.
 It is not just your everyday Linux mail server but can be viewed as a full-fledged network management package.
 It offers both proprietary and community editions and is designed to meet the ongoing communication demand of small to medium-sized businesses.
 Some of its additional feature set includes directory and domain server, proxy gateway, and mobile sync.